discord-math/discord-math.github.io/helper-commands.md

 > Please do not ping individual helpers unprompted.

 ### `!nogpt`
 > Please do not trust ChatGPT or similar AI tools for mathematical tasks, as they often generate output which "sounds correct" but has numerous factual or logical errors.
-Use of these AI tools to answer other people's help questions is strictly against server rules (see #rules).
+Use of these AI tools to answer other people's help questions is strictly against server rules (see [#rules](/rules.md){: target="_blank" .mention}).